Trsek/xml/README.md

 xml test framework for contagas
 - framework receive data on http://IP:Port/SLRCAppTerm
 - show incomming data
+- import SMS from XML file which exported from MyPhoneExplorer ver.
+1.8.6 (http://www.fjsoft.at/en/)

 Parameterization:
 - use SQLite DB